latilongitude/GNSS_FootballTactical/README_new.md

 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](LICENSE)
 [![Data Ready](https://img.shields.io/badge/datasets-SSG%20demo-green.svg)](#sample-datasets)

-A reproducible preprocessing workflow for transforming raw GNSS data into analysis-ready inputs for football tactical studies.
-The repository includes sample datasets, turnkey scripts, and detailed guidance so researchers and performance analysts can go from raw Catapult/STATSports exports to pitch-aligned files tailored for tactical metrics.
+A reproducible pre-processing workflow for transforming raw GNSS positional data into analysis-ready inputs for football tactical studies.
+The repository includes sample datasets, turnkey scripts, and detailed guidance so researchers and analysts can go from raw Catapult/STATSports exports to pitch-aligned files tailored for tactical metrics.

+> Personal and geographic identifiers have been anonymised without changing the analytical value of the demonstration datasets.
+Full motivation and methodology are described in the following publication:

+Zhang, G., Kempe, M., McRobert, A., Folgado, H., & Olthof, S. (2025).
+Navigating Team Tactical Analysis in Football: An Analytical Pipeline Leveraging Player Tracking Technology. _Proceedings of the Institution of Mechanical Engineers, Part P: Journal of Sports Engineering and Technology._

 ## Contents
 - [Overview](#overview)